Hiking Samaria Gorge

 A few words about the trail

 The trail through Samaria Gorge begins at an altitude of approximately 1,200 metres at Xyloskalo, equipped with a small car park, ticket offices, and a bar—though it’s not ideal for a leisurely coffee breakfast.
-From here, hikers descend to sea level over the course of the day, ending at a quaint port in the isolated village of Agios Roumeli, accessible only by ferry or on foot, either through the gorge or along a coastal trail.
+From here, hikers descend to sea level over the course of the day, ending at a quaint port in the isolated village of Agia Roumeli, accessible only by ferry or on foot, either through the gorge or along a coastal trail.

 Starting from the End of the Gorge … or about Ferries to Agios Romouli

-You can also enter the Samaria Gorge from below, starting at Agios Roumeli, which connects by ferry to various smaller ports along Crete’s south coast, including Sougia, Paleochora, Chora Sfakion, and Loutra.
+You can also enter the Samaria Gorge from below, starting at Agia Roumeli, which connects by ferry to various smaller ports along Crete’s south coast, including Sougia, Paleochora, Chora Sfakion, and Loutra.
 For ferry schedules, visit the carrier’s website (https://anendyk.gr/), but be cautious of third-party brokers.
 Unless you intend to trek back uphill to Xyloskalo, using this ferry service is likely.

 To organise your trip to the starting point and your return from one of the ports, we have detailed each option below.